-Lamb Goulash is a typical dish of Hungarian cuisine, but it is also loved in many other countries.
-The original recipe uses beef, but in this version, we will use lamb for an extra touch of flavor.
-The meat is slowly cooked with onions, peppers, hot chili pepper, and tomato sauce, enriched with vodka and white wine that give the dish a unique taste.
+Lamb Goulash is a typical dish of Hungarian cuisine, but also loved in many other countries.
+The original recipe uses beef, but in this version we use lamb for an extra touch of flavor.
+The meat is slowly cooked together with onions, peppers, hot chili and tomato sauce, enriched with vodka and white wine which give the dish a unique taste.
 Paprika gives the goulash its color and intense flavor.
-Served with soft polenta, Lamb Goulash is true comfort food that warms the heart during the coldest days.
+Served with soft polenta, Lamb Goulash is a true comfort food that warms the heart during colder days.

-Flour the lamb, brown it in oil, then moisten it with wine
+Coat the lamb in flour, brown it in oil, then add the wine

-When it is browned, add the sliced onions, julienned peppers, chili pepper, and 1 shot of vodka
+When browned, add the sliced onions, julienned peppers, the chili pepper and 1 small shot of vodka

-Salt, pepper, sprinkle with plenty of paprika, add a cup of tomato sauce, and cover with broth
+Salt and pepper, sprinkle generously with paprika, add one cup of tomato sauce and top up with broth just to cover

-Stir and cook on low heat for about 2 hours
+Stir and cook over low heat for about 2 hours

 Casserole